 - Slice the tomatoes ⅓ inch from the top.

-- Slice them again on the bottom, so they can stand.
+- Slice them again on the bottom so that they can stand.

 - Scoop the tomatoes with a melon baller.